El Gran Orgo

+El Gran Orgo is the third EP by American post-hardcore band At the Drive-In, released on September 18, 1997 on Off Time Records.
+The EP is the band's first release to feature bass guitarst Paul Hinojos and drummer Tony Hajjar, who would remain in the band for the rest of its career.

-El Gran Orgo is the third EP by American post-hardcore band At the Drive-In.
-It was recorded and released in 1997 without the presence of Jim Ward, whose guitar duties were filled by Ben Rodriguez and Omar Rodriguez, the latter of whom had previously played bass on Acrobatic Tenement.
+Produced by Bryan Jones and the band itself, the EP was recorded in January 1997, without the presence of founding member Jim Ward, whose guitar duties were filled by Ben Rodriguez and Omar Rodriguez, the latter of whom had previously played bass on the band's debut album, Acrobatic Tenement (1996).

-The Title "El Gran Orgo" is taken from one of the characters of the movie Santa Sangre by Alejandro Jodorowsky.
+The title "El Gran Orgo" is taken from one of the characters of the movie Santa Sangre by Alejandro Jodorowsky.
 Both Omar Rodríguez-López and Cedric Bixler-Zavala are declared fans of Jodorowsky's work.

+Release and aftermath

-The band intended to embark on a 100 day long tour to support the EP's release, but release date delays and the falling out between Rodriguez and the rest of the band caused the tour to end after only 2 weeks.
+The band intended to embark on a 100 day long tour to support the EP's release, but release date delays and the falling out between Ben Rodriguez and the rest of the band caused the tour to end after only 2 weeks.
 The group, unhappy with the delays of the EP, parted ways with Offtime Records, and attempted to file a lawsuit against the label to obtain the masters.
-They have encouraged their fans to illegally download it in the past, stating "when you buy El Gran Orgo you do not support ATDI, you support DISHONESTY!!"
+They have encouraged their fans to illegally download it in the past, stating, "when you buy El Gran Orgo you do not support ATDI, you support DISHONESTY!!"